 Being in a relationship will happen when the time is right and when you meet someone who interests you.
 Your teenage years are your time to learn, grow, develop a few passions, enjoy yourself.
 You can worry about relationships later.

 Just remember, that it’s very easy to fib on Facebook and Snapchat.
 You can write anything you like in a status update but it doesn’t mean it’s true.

 If you’re secretly saying you don’t want to be in a relationship because you don’t think anyone’s interested, then I’d say I bet they are.

 And even more reason to use this time to focus on yourself so you’ll be even more of a catch when the time is right.

-Q: No one attracted to me ever.
-Its too hard to believe even for me.
+Q: No one attracted to me ever and I’m losing all faith that someone ever will.
 What is the most effective way to get success?

 It’s got nothing to do with your education, or your brain power or even your looks.

 Take a break from girlfriend hunting and go find some new hobby that interests you.
 Spend time with others and get to know them.

 The best way to find a girlfriend is to make more friends.